What does this measure?

 How is our county doing?

-In 2015-19, females made up 65% of students in prekindergarten, 48% of students in kindergarten through 12th grade, 56% of undergraduate college students and 63% of graduate or professional students.
-The share of girls in prekindergarten was up 16 percentage points since 2000, the largest increase of any group.
-The percentage of women who were graduate or professional students also increased 5 percentage points.
+In 2017-21, females made up 66% of students in prekindergarten, 48% of students in kindergarten through 12th grade, 58% of undergraduate college students and 62% of graduate or professional students.
+The share of females in prekindergarten was up 18 percentage points since 2000, the largest increase of any group.
+The percentage of women who were graduate or professional students also increased 4 percentage points.

-There were generally similar disparities at the state and national levels, although women in Essex County represented a larger share of graduate or professional students compared to Massachusetts (57%) or the U.S. (58%).
+Rates in Essex County were similar to state and national levels, although women in Essex County represented a larger share of graduate or professional students compared to Massachusetts (57%) or the U.S. (59%).

 How do we compare to similar counties?

 Essex County was similar to the comparison counties of Middlesex, MA, Lake, IL and Westchester, NY.
-Middlesex and Lake had smaller shares of students in graduate or professional school who were female (53% and 57%, respectively).
-Essex also had a higher percentage of women who were undergraduate college students than Middlesex (52%) and Lake (51%), and was also slightly higher than Westchester (54%).
+Middlesex and Lake had smaller shares of students in graduate or professional school who were female (54% and 57%, respectively).
+Essex also had a higher percentage of women who were undergraduate college students than Westchester (58%), Middlesex (52%) and Lake (50%).

 Notes about the data